Democrats push Biden's $1.9 trillion COVID-19 bill through Senate on party-line vote

 Washington got unexpected good news on Friday after data showed that U.S. employment surged in February, adding 379,000 jobs, significantly higher than many economists had expected.

-Reporting by Richard Cowan, Susan Cornwell, Makini Brice and David Morgan; Editing by Scott Malone and Leslie Adler
+Reporting by Richard Cowan, Susan Cornwell, Makini Brice and David Morgan; Additional reporting by Nandita Bose; Editing by Scott Malone and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.